yoursunny/NDNts/packages/keychain-cli/README.md

 * `--challenge nop` enables "nop" challenge that approves all certificate requests.
 * `--challenge pin` enables "pin" challenge that requires the requester to enter a 6-digit PIN code.
   The correct PIN code is displayed on the console of CA.
+* `--challenge possession` enables "possession" challenge that requires the requester to own a certificate from a specified issuer.
+* `--possession-issuer` specifies filename of issuer certificate to fulfill possession challenge.
+  The default is the CA certificate in the CA profile.

 `ndntssec ndncert03-client` command requests a certificate.